badluma/Comprobot-Docs/source/content/Commands/General/Joke.md

-A command that fetches a random joke from the [Official Jokes API from Appspot](https://official-joke-api.appspot.com/jokes/random) and hides the punchline using Discord's spoiler protection.
+The `joke` command fetches a random joke from the [Official Jokes API](https://official-joke-api.appspot.com/jokes/random) and hides the punchline using Discord's spoiler tags.

 ## Usage

 ```